vara11/IE_MBD_2019/README.md

 A presentation and video that shows how computer vision could be used to build a fruit delivery business.
 Azure was used as the technology provider.

 ## Natural Language Processing (NLP):
-As part of our coursework, in groups of 2, we had to implement NLP techniques and methodologies to classify fake or real news on a dataset.
+As part of our coursework, I had to implement NLP techniques and methodologies to classify fake or real news on a dataset.

 ## Pentaho (ETL):
 Contains Pentaho files and the ETL flow for the social media marketing program.